FelixKratz/JankyBorders/README.md

 format: `0xAARRGGBB`, where `A` is the alpha channel, `R` the red channel, `B` the blue channel and `B` the blue channel.

+Any new user window, spawned after the launch of the `borders` process will receive a border (TODO: Add borders to all existing windows).

 ### Bootstrap with yabai
 For example, if you are using `yabai`, you could add:
 ```bash